 He’d only been in love once in his life.
 That was in college.
 It was with his best friend, Cole.
-He ended the friendship after turning down an invitation to be Cole’s best man and declining to attend the wedding.
+He ended the friendship after turning down an invitation to be Cole’s best man at his wedding.
 Riley was fond of Cole’s bride, Sally—she was as beautiful as she was sweet.
-He desperately wanted to be in their lives, but he just couldn’t do it.
+He desperately wanted to be in their lives, but he couldn’t do it.
 The happier the two of them were together, the more Riley’s heart ached over Cole.
 He eventually decided that he need to opt out of their friendship for self-preservation.

 Cole was everything Riley wanted in a partner.
-He was smart, funny, caring as well as ridiculously attractive and well-built with a long, lean muscular torso and the ideal smattering of body hair.
-Cole was a true sportsman and because of him, Riley ended up surfing, skiing and partaking in every outdoor activity imaginable.
+He was smart, funny, caring, ridiculously attractive, and well-built with a long, lean muscular torso, and the ideal amount of body hair.
+Cole was a true sportsman, and because of him, Riley ended up surfing, skiing, and partaking in every outdoor activity imaginable.

-Today’s birthday started like every other: texts, calls and cards from family and a few close friends.
+Today’s birthday started like every other: texts, calls, and cards from family and a few close friends.
 Showered and dressed, he contemplated what to do with his special day.
-As he settled in front of his computer to work, his phone rang with an unknown number.
+Then, as he settled in front of his computer to work, his phone rang with an unknown number.

 Probably a spam call, but I’d hate to be rude to someone who remembered my birthday.

 Riley cautiously answered the phone, “Hello…?”
-“Riley?,” the voice asked as if unsure if he called the correct person.
+“Riley?” the voice asked as if unsure if he called the correct person.
 “It’s me, Cole… I wanted to wish you a happy birthday.”
-Riley sat motionless.
+Riley sat motionlessly.
 He couldn’t believe Cole was calling.

 Riley hesitantly replied, “Thanks… Cole.”
 An excited, “Wow.
 I can’t believe I got you!” followed by, “So great to hear your voice.
 I couldn’t let you turn forty without wishing you a happy birthday!”